 c) To facilitate waste segregation

-d) To minimize noise pollution
+d) To minimise noise pollution

 10. Which method is commonly used for solid waste disposal in rural areas?